zym9863/ProbViz/README_EN.md

 ### Central Limit Theorem

 The Central Limit Theorem states that as the sample size increases, the distribution of sample means approaches a normal distribution, regardless of the population's distribution.
 This application supports sampling from uniform, normal, exponential, and binomial distributions to show the distribution of their sample means.

+### Probability Distributions Exploration

+This feature allows users to interactively explore the characteristics of common probability distributions.
+Users can select different distributions (normal, uniform, exponential, binomial, and Poisson) and adjust distribution parameters using sliders to observe real-time changes in probability density functions (PDF) and cumulative distribution functions (CDF).
+This helps to visually understand how different parameters affect the shape of distributions.

 ## Contribution Guidelines